wlp-builders/SOUL-license/README.md

 The Software is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, or non-infringement.
 In no event shall the copyright holder be liable for any claim, damages, or other liability arising from the use of the Software.

 **Obtaining a Commercial License:**
-To obtain a commercial license or for inquiries related to using the Software in a commercial product or service (including SaaS offerings), please contact the copyright holder at:
+To obtain a commercial license or for inquiries related to using the Software in a commercial product or service (including SaaS offerings), please contact the copyright holder.

-[Your Contact Information or Commercial License Inquiries Email]

 This license is intended to be enforceable worldwide and applies without regard to specific jurisdictions.